-- 9.1 The Chair shall rule on the propriety of all presentations and questions and may decline to have a matter heard from a delegation or terminate any presentation or question or refer it to an "in camera" meeting of the Board if that is deemed to be appropriate by the Chair. - 9.2 A person or group wishing to address the Board on an item not otherwise on the agenda shall provide written notification and a written outline of the presentation to the Secretary-Treasurer by close of business on the Monday of the week preceding the date of the regular Board meeting.
-The presentation will be listed as a "Delegation" on the agenda of the Regular Board meeting providing the matter is one that is appropriately considered in a public meeting. - 9.3 Delegations shall have 10 minutes to present to the Board.
+- 11.1 The Chair shall rule on the propriety of all presentations and questions and may decline to have a matter heard from a delegation or terminate any presentation or question or refer it to an "in camera" meeting of the Board if that is deemed to be appropriate by the Chair. - 11.2 A person or group wishing to address the Board on an item not otherwise on the agenda shall provide written notification and a written outline of the presentation to the Secretary-Treasurer by close of business on the Monday of the week preceding the date of the regular Board meeting.
+The presentation will be listed as a "Delegation" on the agenda of the Regular Board meeting providing the matter is one that is appropriately considered in a public meeting. - 11.3 Delegations shall have 10 minutes to present to the Board. - 11.4 The Chair may refer to Robert's Rules of Order to ensure that all voices at the Board table have an opportunity to be heard.